dnbasta/ynab-transaction-adjuster/README.md

 ### Create an Adjuster
 Create a child class of `Adjuster`.
 This class needs to implement a `filter()` and an `adjust()` method which contain the intended logic.
 The `filter()` method receives a list of `Transaction` objects which can be filtered before adjustement.
-The `adjust()` method receives a singular `Transaction` and a `Modifier`.
-The latter is prefilled with values from the original transaction.
-Its attributes can be modified, and it needs to be returned at the end of the function.
+The `adjust()` method receives a single `Transaction` and a `Modifier`.The latter is prefilled with values from the original transaction and can be altered.
+The modifier needs to be returned at the end of the function.
 Please check the [detailed usage](https://ynab-transaction-adjuster.readthedocs.io/en/latest/detailed_usage/) section for explanations how to change different attributes.